 - Everyone two years and older must properly wear a CDC-approved cloth face covering while visiting Fairyland.

 - Bring your own snacks or order from their on-site cafe, which will be open.
-You are allowed to remove masks for eating.

 Plan your visit to Fairyland: